SierraSoftworks/git-tool/docs/config/templates.md

 If you are targeting repositories \(either because you're writing a service entry, in which case this is implied\), or because your application only makes sense within the context of a repository, then the `.Service` and `.Repo` properties will be available.

+{% hint style="info" %}
-::: tip Go's template language allows you to conditionally use properties, if they exist, with the following construct:
+Go's template language allows you to conditionally use properties, if they exist, with the following construct:

 ```text
 {{ with .Repo }}